CommonSenseMachines/3devals/README.md

 **🎯 `eval`** - Evaluation only
 - Runs evaluation (assumes setup complete)
 - Best for re-running after adding new images
+- **Automatically retries failed jobs** that are eligible for retry
+- Uses intelligent retry logic for temporary failures (rate limits, timeouts, server errors)
+- Implements exponential backoff (2s, 4s, 8s, max 30s) to be respectful to the API
+- Maximum of 3 retry attempts per job

 **📊 `progress`** - Job monitoring
 - Checks status of previously submitted jobs